 \section{Introduction}

-\IEEEPARstart{L}{arge} language models (LLMs) have been widely adopted across various fields, including spatio-temporal data modeling \cite{11005661}, sentiment analysis \cite{11214474} and recommender systems \cite{11048506,20251818344418,10506571}, due to their impressive general intelligence.
-However, a key limitation of LLMs is \textit{hallucinations} \cite{3661377}---the generation of plausible yet incorrect statements, which hinders their deeper adoption in real-world \cite{10387715}.
-Despite extensive research having sought to eliminate hallucinations by verifying model outputs against evidence retrieved from external knowledge bases \cite{10417790,3730337,3679085}, they are often domain-specific and fail to address hallucinations beyond pure fact-checking \cite{10387715}.
-A promising direction for avoiding hallucinations is uncertainty quantification (UQ) \cite{liu2025uncertainty,3737140}.
-As shown in Figure~\ref{fig:introduction}, UQ mines uncertainty information and assigns an uncertainty score to the model when answering a given input.
-A low score suggests LLM responses for a given input are acceptable, whereas a high score should trigger LLMs to abstain from responding and warn users of potential hallucinations.
+Large language models (LLMs) have been widely adopted across various fields \citep{perplexity2025,11005661}, owing to their impressive general intelligence.
+However, even state-of-the-art (SOTA) models frequently generate plausible yet incorrect statements \citep{openai2025gpt5}, a phenomenon known as \emph{hallucination} \citep{huang2025survey}, which impedes their deployment in risk-sensitive domains.
+Despite extensive research seeking to eliminate hallucinations \citep{rafailov2023direct,liu2024decodingtime}, complete solutions remain elusive.
+A promising approach for avoiding hallucinations is uncertainty quantification (UQ) \citep{lingenerating}, which estimates the likelihood of an LLM hallucinating falsehoods for a given input \citep{cole2023selectively}.
+Lower uncertainty suggests the initial response is acceptable, whereas higher uncertainty should trigger LLMs to abstain from answering and alert users to potential errors.

-But the open-ended nature of LLM generation hinders the direct application of traditional UQ methods \cite{3599577}, which treat LLM outputs as conventional autoregressive sequences and consider only their lexical uncertainty.
-Since response correctness fundamentally depends on semantics in most LLM applications, and distinct token sequences can convey identical meanings, uncertainty in the semantic space is a more essential indicator of response trustworthiness than lexical uncertainty.
-To address this issue, semantic entropy (SE) \cite{kuhnsemantic} and its subsequent extensions \cite{han2024semantic,farquhar2024detecting,nikitin2024kernel} quantify uncertainty at the semantic rather than token level, achieving state-of-the-art (SOTA) performance in UQ tasks.
+However, the open-ended nature of LLM generation hinders the direct application of traditional UQ methods \citep{liu2020simple,malinin2021uncertaintyestimationautoregressivestructured}, which treat LLM outputs as autoregressive sequences and consider only lexical uncertainty.
+Since response correctness fundamentally depends on semantics, and distinct token sequences can convey identical meanings, uncertainty in the semantic space serves as a more reliable indicator of trustworthiness than lexical uncertainty.
+To address this issue, Semantic Entropy (SE) \citep{farquhar2024detecting} was proposed to quantify uncertainty at the semantic rather than token level, serving as the gold standard for UQ in LLMs \citep{huang2025survey}.